-Trump agencies push forward on rollbacks as pandemic rages
+Trump agencies steadily push rollbacks as pandemic rages

 Opponents also say they expect the White House to make public as soon as next week the latest version of its rollback in vehicle emissions standards, weakening one of the Obama administration's major efforts against climate-damaging fossil fuel emissions.

-The ongoing push on rule-cutting as most of the world deals with coronavirus shows the EPA "clearly in a hurry to meet procedural rules" to wrap up key rollbacks, said Stan Meiburg, the agency's acting deputy administrator from 2014 to 2017 and a 39-year EPA veteran.
+The ongoing push on rule-cutting as most of the world deals with the coronavirus shows the EPA "clearly in a hurry to meet procedural rules" to wrap up key rollbacks, said Stan Meiburg, the agency's acting deputy administrator from 2014 to 2017 and a 39-year EPA veteran.

 Last week, the EPA released its latest redo of the science rule.
-The release starts the clock on what the agency said would 30-day public comment period, moving the rule a big step closer toward adaptation.
+The release starts the clock on what the agency said would be a 30-day public comment period, moving the rule a big step closer toward adaptation.

-Attorney generals from 13 states and the District of Columbia say the 30-day timeline is even shorter that the agency's usual 60-day comment period for such a change.
+Attorney generals from 13 states and the District of Columbia say the 30-day timeline is even shorter than the agency's usual 60-day comment period for such a change.

-States objecting include New York, where a statewide lockdown is in effect as New York City deals with nearly 10,000 coronavirus cases and nearly 100 deaths.
+States objecting include New York, where a statewide lockdown is in effect as New York City deals with about 10,000 coronavirus cases and about 100 deaths.
 Around the world, more than one-fifth of the global population is under lockdown orders or advisories as officials struggle for medical supplies to face a new contagion that has no known vaccine or treatment.

 Rep. Eddie Bernice Johnson, a Texas Democrat and chairwoman of the House Science, Space and Technology Committee, separately wrote the agency of the "massive disruption" of the coronavirus emergency and the "personal and professional turmoil" that health experts and others who normally would speak out on the science rule are facing.